dagon12345/RagnarokHotKeyInWinforms/README.md

 -Created a new model named Macro Switch instead of just Macro;
 -Finished the attack defend functionality;
 -Finished all the function needed.
+June 25, 2025
+-Success integration of online Database.
+-Todo error handling on autopot and beyond.